SymfonyCasts/symfony5/sfcasts/ep3-doctrine/foundry.md

 property-access component, which I'm mentioning, because it also supports passing data through the constructor if you need that.

-Copy the rest of the dummy code from our fixture class, delete it... delete *everything* actually.
-And then, back in `QuestionFactory`, paste!
+Copy the rest of the dummy code from our fixture class, delete it... and delete *everything* actually.
+Back in `QuestionFactory`, paste!

 But we need to convert all of this into array keys.
 As *exciting* as this is...
 I'll... type really fast.